wmoore28/puppet-summit-2016/README.md

 Note that these two scrips have also been combined into a single Remote Execution Job Template which can be used with the new Satellite 6.2 release.
 This is the file **setup_puppetmaster38_job_template.erb**

-## Installing puppet agent onto hosts.
+## Installing community puppet agent onto hosts to communicate to community puppet master.

 Note that for Satellite 6, we will install the puppet agent from the satellite tools repo as per the Satellite user guide.
 We also created a simple script **setup_puppet38_agent.sh** and a remote execution job **setup_puppet38_agent_job_template.erb** to automate this for our test environment.